-For the past decade, music streaming services have dominated the scene.
+For years music streaming services have dominated the scene.
 Some let you listen for free, others charge a premium price.
 Some, both.
 A major factor in choosing a music streaming service is the available content.
 We've got a list of the best music streaming services for the iPhone and why each one matters.

 - Apple Music

 - YouTube Red and Google Play Music

 Apple launched its own streaming music service, Apple Music, in June of 2015.
 With a monthly subscription of $9.99 ($14.99 for the family plan), you can stream a massive amount of music from the company's long-standing artist catalog and download content for offline listening.
 Plus, you'll get custom playlists that are curated to your personal tastes based on your past listening activities.
 You'll also get access to Beats 1, which is a 24-hour per day worldwide radio station with celebrity deejays spinning their favorite hits.
 It's got everything you'd want in a music service and looks great, too.

 If you are deeply integrated with the Apple ecosystem, that is you've got an iPhone, iPad, Mac computer, and Apple TV (or some combination of the like), then Apple Music is the best choice for you.
 Apple Music is $10 per month for an individual subscription or $15 per month for a family plan (free during the 3-month trial).
 It's in your Music app.
 Here's how to sign up for it.